google/robotstxt/README.md

 ## Building the library

-[Bazel](https://bazel.build/) is the official build system for the library, which is supported on most major platforms (Linux, Windows, MacOS, for example) and compilers.
+[Bazel](https://bazel.build/) is the official build system for the library, which is supported on most major platforms (Linux, Windows, macOS, for example) and compilers.

 CMake support may be added in a future release.
 If you want to help us with